 Find out how you can stay secure with a VPN for the USA.

 In previous years, ISPs in Canada would send notices demanding payment for copyright infringement.
 However, after a mandatory review of the Copyright Act (1985) in 2018, Canada passed new legislation which prohibited these demands for payment and/or personal information.
-This change was seen by man as a defence of piracy, but was in fact a means of protecting innocent people who were falsely accused because of changing IP addresses.
-For people who use third-party add-ons with Kodi, this allowed them to continue streaming content without the fear of being handed a copyright infringement notice from their ISP.
+This change was seen by many as a defense of piracy, but was in fact a means of protecting innocent people who were falsely accused because of changing IP addresses.

 Find out how you can stay secure with a VPN for Canada.